ncaptier/stabilized-ica/docs/source/omics.rst

 Omics data analysis
 ===================
 **stabilized-ica** was originally developped to provide a reproducible and biologically meaningful python algorithm for the deconvolution of omics data.
-Several modules like `sica.singlecell <modules/generated/sica.singlecell.ica.html#sica.singlecell.ica>`_ or `sica.annotate <modules/classes.html#sica-annotate-biological-annotation-of-ica-components>`_ are specifically dedicated to this type of data.
-However, we paid attention to provide versatile algorithms for the computation of stabilized ICA components and for the mutual k-nearest neighbors method, that can deal with many other data types.
+We created a complementary toolbox called `sica-omics <https://github.com/ncaptier/sica-omics>`_ for the specific application of **stabilized-ica** to omics data and the analysis and intepretation of the results.

-This section aims at providing the user some insights about the analysis of omics data with **stabilized-ica**.
-We will explain why ICA is relevant for deciphering the complexity of omics data and describe the tools we implemented in **stabilized-ica** to do so.
+This section aims at providing the user some insights about the analysis of omics data with **stabilized-ica** and `sica-omics <https://github.com/ncaptier/sica-omics>`_.
+We will explain why ICA is relevant for deciphering the complexity of omics data and describe the tools we implemented to do so.

 .. figure:: images/multi_omics.png
    :align: center